-- The United Kingdom Mutual Steam Ship Assurance Association Limited (UKC) writes all of the Club's direct business either directly (through branches in Hong Kong, Singapore and Japan), through a delegated authority arrangement with Thomas Miller Specialty, or via a reinsurance arrangement with UKNV. - The United Kingdom Mutual Steam Ship Assurance Association (Bermuda) Limited (UKB) reinsures 90% of UKC's business (net of external reinsurances). - UK P&I Club N.V.
+- The United Kingdom Mutual Steam Ship Assurance Association Limited (UKC) writes all of the Club's direct business either directly (through branches in Hong Kong, Singapore and Japan), through an arrangement with Thomas Miller Specialty or via a reinsurance arrangement with UKNV. - The United Kingdom Mutual Steam Ship Assurance Association (Bermuda) Limited (UKB) reinsures 90% of UKC's business (net of external reinsurance). - UK P&I Club N.V.
 (UKNV) was established in order to continue to operate throughout the European Economic Area EEA.
-UKNV also provides a fronting solution for a number of other mutual insurance companies managed by Thomas Miller.
+UKNV also provides a fronting solution for some other mutual insurance companies managed by Thomas Miller, the outsourced manager of UKC.
 This business is 100% reinsured back to the fronted insurer so that UKNV does not retain any of the risk. - Club's Hydra Cell The Club owns, together with other members of the International Group (IG), a reinsurance captive in the form of a segregated cell company in Bermuda, Hydra Insurance Company Limited.
 The Club owns 100% of its own cell and this cell is included in the Club's consolidated financial statements.

-Under Solvency II valuation requirements, Hydra is treated as a third party reinsurer.
-Therefore the Group's interest in Hydra is not consolidated in the Solvency II balance sheet, but treated as an investment.
+Under Solvency-UK valuation requirements, Hydra is treated as a third party reinsurer.
+Therefore the Group's interest in Hydra is not consolidated in the Solvency-UK balance sheet, but treated as an investment.

-In addition, the Club contains two dormant subsidiaries:
+In addition, the Club contains two dormant / non-trading subsidiaries: